 KeyStar Corp.
 Board of Directors Appoints Mark Thomas as New Chief Executive Officer

-/EIN News/ -- MIAMI, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- KeyStar Corp.® (OTC: KEYR) has announced the appointment of Mark Thomas as its new Chief Executive Officer, effective Jan.
+MIAMI, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- KeyStar Corp.® KEYR has announced the appointment of Mark Thomas as its new Chief Executive Officer, effective Jan.
 10, 2023.
 Thomas was previously the Co-Founder & CEO of ZenSports, Inc. prior to its acquisition by KeyStar Corp. in 2022.
 Thomas succeeds John Linss as CEO, who has stepped down from the position.

 "We thank John Linss for his service to KeyStar Corp., including his work on finalizing the acquisition of ZenSports," said Bruce Cassidy, Chairman of the Board.
 "The Board has decided to take an approach of focusing the company solely on B2C sports betting for the foreseeable future, and Mark Thomas is the perfect fit to lead these initiatives given his prior experience with ZenSports."